overlookjs/plugin-serve-http/README.md

 await router[STOP]();
 ```

+Shutdown is graceful.
+Server immediately stops accepting new connections, and closes all current connections.
+Any requests currently in flight will be allowed to complete before their connection is closed.

-Server will be stopped immediately, before any child routes with `[STOP_ROUTE]()` methods have commenced their shutdown.
-This prevents requests continuing to come in during the shutdown process.
+Server will be stopped before any child routes with `[STOP_ROUTE]()` methods have commenced their shutdown.
+This prevents disruption of last requests before shutdown.

 ### Handling requests